iVis-at-Bilkent/pangenographer/README.md

 PanGenoGrapher is a web-based tool for analyzing pan-genome graphs visually.
 The tool is based on [Visu*all*](https://github.com/ugurdogrusoz/visuall), which in turn is based on the [Cytoscape.js](http://js.cytoscape.org) library.

 A sample demo deployment can be found [here](http://ivis.cs.bilkent.edu.tr:5200/).
 Below is a sample screenshot from PG2.
+A demo video highlighting PG2 features can be found [here](https://www.youtube.com/watch?v=yCd7-aGY6CQ).

 ![image](https://github.com/iVis-at-Bilkent/pangenographer/assets/3874988/49608774-9b00-4f7d-a710-d434209d7dda)

+### How to Cite Usage

+Please cite the following when you use PG2:

+G.K.
+Solun, U. Dogrusoz, Z. Bingol and C. Alkan, *"PG2: algorithms and a web-based tool for effective layout and visual analysis of pangenome graphs"*, under revision, 2025.

 ## Running a local instance